 With the February 8, 2003 show, the AC version of American Top 20 changed charts.
-Instead of using Radio & Records' AC chart, AT20 AC now uses an unpublished Mediabase AC chart.
-The new chart is different than the R&R chart in the following ways: 1) Songs played on the syndicated daily "Delilah" show are not counted toward the chart, and 2) The chart is ranked based on audience impressions rather than just how many times a song is played.
-No information is available for the recurrent rules of the new chart.
+Instead of using Radio & Records' AC chart, AT20 AC now used an unpublished Mediabase AC chart.
+The new chart was different than the R&R chart in the following ways: 1) Songs played on the syndicated daily "Delilah" show were not counted toward the chart, and 2) The chart was ranked based on audience impressions rather than just how many times a song is played.
+No information was available for the recurrent rules of the new chart.
 This information came from a staff member of AT20 and is listed here with permission.

 With the November 2nd 2001 issue, Radio & Records changed its recurrent rule again.
-For the CHR/Pop chart, which AT40 currently follows, the recurrent rule reverts back to 20 weeks on and below #20.
-This is the same rule that R&R used before its charts changed back in August.
+For the CHR/Pop chart, which AT40 followed at the time, the recurrent rule reverted back to 20 weeks on and below #20.
+This was the same rule that R&R used before its charts changed back in August.

 For the AT20 shows, the recurrent rule changed to 20 weeks on and below #15.
-This is a new rule for these charts.
+This was a new rule for these charts.